-Crane and Tusker are managed by the SLURM resource manager.
-In order to run processing on Crane or Tusker, you must create a SLURM script that will run your processing.
+Crane and Rhino are managed by the SLURM resource manager.
+In order to run processing on Crane or Rhino, you must create a SLURM script that will run your processing.
 After submitting the job, SLURM will schedule your processing on an available worker node.

 Before writing a submit file, you may need to compile your application.